-The Union, literally means, the act of joining together of parts and pieces.
+The Union literally means the act of joining together of parts and pieces.
 Parts and pieces must exist in some autonomous fashion, for the Union to even form.
-Continuing autonomy would allow for balance of power between the Union and the States, – a feat incumbent upon States’ Constitutions.
+Continuing autonomy would allow for a balance of power between the Union and the States, – a feat incumbent upon States’ Constitutions.

-The Indian Union unfortunately did not have its States framing their own Constitutions; an exercise that would have achieved two irrefutable objectives.
-First, signaling the transition from vassal states, run by feudal laws enshrining hierarchy, patronage and dependence on the Centre, to forms of a republican democracy.
+The Indian Union, unfortunately, did not have its States framing their own Constitutions; an exercise that would have achieved two irrefutable objectives.
+First, signalling the transition from vassal states, run by feudal laws enshrining hierarchy, patronage and dependence on the Centre, to forms of republican democracy.
 Second, in formalizing the contract, the states have voluntarily and on mutually acceptable terms joined the Union.
 This inviolable contract extinguishes any notions of hegemony by the Centre by asserting that power flows from people to state; then from States to the Centre and not vice versa.
 The Indian Union could impose preconditions for enjoining States, ensuring an integrated, defensible, centrally administrable nation that least interferes in states’ affairs.